 I’ve definitely done enough talking at this point, so I’m going to let this amazing person tell you a little about herself and what you can expect from the new and improved Writing My Legacy.

 Inkreads: Hey everyone!
 Similar to Writing My Legacy, I started a bookstagram in 2014 and while I have been active since then, it was hard to manage it because of graduate school.
 After I joined Mississippi State University, it was not easy to blog because both of us were teaching assistants at that time while being graduate students too.
 Two years in and I realized Writing My Legacy had a blog too, but she had paused for awhile.
 I related with her because when you are a graduate student, it is really hard to find time to sleep, study, eat, and/or work.
 Being the lovely person she is, she asked me if I would like to join her on this amazing journey!
 Of course, I said YES!

 I think merging these two blogs will be amazing.
 Since we are two people managing the website, you can expect more book reviews, memes, awesome pictures, and monthly giveaways!
 As much as this platform is for us, we want to create a space for both readers and writers.

 Welcome to our blog and cheers to new beginnings!!!

 A writer MUST read.
 Period.
 Stephen King once said, “If you don’t have time to read, you don’t have the time (or the tools) to write.
 Simple as that.”
 A writer can’t expect to become anything close to proficient if they don’t first study the objects they hope to create and examine the greats who’ve preceded them.
 They are to treat every book like a textbook, with the scrutiny and reverence it deserves.

-The purpose of this section is to give you a reason to “just sit down and write something” by posting small bouts of inspiration through prompts, words of the day, quotes of the day, challenges, and more (as soon as I come up with new ideas).
+The purpose of this section is to give you a reason to “just sit down and write something” by posting small bouts of inspiration through prompts, words of the day, quotes of the day, challenges, and more.